HARPLab/DReyeVR-parser/README_awareness.md

 -   Answer matches the input if there is at least 1 bit that is set for both numbers.
 -   Thus, to check that for frame i, answer for jth actor in the list of the visible actors matches the input, *logical and* is used: **UserInput[i] & Answer[i][j]**

+## Offset Correction
+In the segmentation produced, the actors are colored in a way such that represents the ID of the actor.
+That is the ID of the actor is 256 * [blue pixel value] + [green pixel value].
+In our data, however, for some of the episodes there is a constant offset between the calculated actor ID and the actual actor ID.
+The offset_correction_check.sh script checks if there is an offset in a particular episode.